 Louis was strong-willed, strong-minded.
 His word was trusted utterly, and his courage in action was remarkable.
 What is most remarkable was his sense of respect for anyone with whom he dealt, especially the “humble folk of the Lord.”
 To care for his people he built cathedrals, churches, libraries, hospitals and orphanages.
 He dealt with princes honestly and equitably.
 He hoped to be treated the same way by the King of Kings, to whom he gave his life, his family and his country.

-Saint Louis of France is the Patron Saint of:
+Saint Louis of France is a Patron Saint of:

 Secular Franciscan Order